arsela2018/Repository01/README.md

 ## License

-_react-whatsapp-hook_ is available under the MIT License.
+_react-whatsapp-component_ is available under the MIT License.